| Years represented: 2003-2010Hosts: GT4, GT5

 Engine: 999 cc DOHC inline-3

-Construction: aluminum block & head
+Construction: aluminum block

 Aspiration: natural with "dual VVT" valvetrain